Genting Highlands: Casino

 Resorts World Genting is the only legal land-based casino area in the country.
-There are two main casino outlets in the resort, Genting Casino in Genting Grand Complex and SkyCasino in SkyAvenue Mall.
+SkyCasino located in SkyAvenue Mall is the only casino that remains in operation in Malaysia.
+The much older, Genting Casino, was temporarily closed in early 2024 to facilitate renovations and upgrading works.

 Shopping Malls

 There are currently five shopping malls at the resort, Awana Sky Central, First World Plaza, Genting Highlands Premium Outlets, SkyAvenue, and Genting Grand Complex.
 Two shopping malls, Awana SkyCentral and Genting Highlands Premium Outlet, is near Gohtong Jaya and are connected by two link bridges.
 The three remaining malls are situated at the mountain top.

 Zouk Genting

-See Main Article: Zouk (Club)

 In 2015, Genting Hong Kong Limited, a part of the Genting Group, purchased the Singaporean nightlife brand Zouk.
 At this time, Zouk already had a second outlet in Kuala Lumpur, Malaysia.
 In 2019, Zouk opened its third outlet in Resorts World Genting.
 This Genting outlet of Zouk features the main Empire Nightclub, FUHU Dining (a Chinese-themed restaurant), and RedTail Bar (consisting of a games bar, a sports bar and a karaoke section).

 Zouk continued its close collaboration with the Resorts World brand by subsequently opening another outlet inside Resorts World Las Vegas in 2022.